Oath Keepers founder Stewart Rhodes convicted of seditious conspiracy in Jan. 6 trial

 A federal jury in Washington, D.C., also convicted Rhodes of obstructing an official proceeding and tampering with documents.
 He was acquitted of two other conspiracy counts.

-Rhodes did not enter the Capitol during the riot, but instead stood outside like a "battlefield general" surveying his troops, a prosecutor said.
+Rhodes did not enter the Capitol during the riot, but instead stood outside like a "battlefield general" surveying his troops, prosecutor Jeffrey Nestler said.

 All five defendants on trial in this case were charged with seditious conspiracy but only one in addition to Rhodes, Kelly Meggs, was found guilty.
 The three other defendants — Jessica Watkins, Kenneth Harrelson and Thomas Caldwell — were acquitted on that central charge.